Groove Theory (album)

 Groove Theory is the only studio album by the American R&B duo Groove Theory, released on October 24, 1995, by Epic Records.
 The album peaked at number sixty-nine on the US Billboard 200 chart.
 In October 1996, it was certified gold by the Recording Industry Association of America (RIAA) for surpassing 500,000 copies in the United States.

 Background

 "Well, I mean, inspiration was being young and green and having years and years of songs written before then, and never being in the studio before.
 It's a live combination of inexperience, excitement, innocence, and a lot to say, you know being years and years of writing stuff, and watching things, and I grew up at the time that the Native Tongues was really popular, that really influenced me.
-I think I grew up in the hey day of hip hop, the best hip hop, the late 1980s, early 1990s, so I had a lot of stuff to inspire musically that was going on.
+I think I grew up in the heyday of hip-hop, the best hip-hop, the late 1980s, early 1990s, so I had a lot of stuff to inspire musically that was going on.
 And it was inspirational for me as a songwriter to be able to have all my own material that I was writing, as opposed to being in a group where some things are written for you."